-This technique, used in several GCMs (NEMO, POP or MOM for instance), makes the Leap-Frog scheme as efficient 1 as the Forward-Backward scheme used in MOM [?] and more efficient than the LF-AM3 scheme (leapfrog time stepping combined with a third order Adams-Moulthon interpolation for the predictor phase) used in ROMS [?].
+This technique, used in several GCMs (NEMO, POP or MOM for instance), makes the Leap-Frog scheme as efficient 1 as the Forward-Backward scheme used in MOM [?] and more efficient than the LF-AM3 scheme (leapfrog time stepping combined with a third order Adams-Moulton interpolation for the predictor phase) used in ROMS [?].

-In fact, this technique is efficient when the physical phenomenum that controls the time-step is internal gravity waves (IGWs).
+In fact, this technique is efficient when the physical phenomenon that limits the time-step is internal gravity waves (IGWs).
 Indeed, it is equivalent to applying a time filter to the pressure gradient to eliminate high frequency IGWs.
 Obviously, the doubling of the time-step is achievable only if no other factors control the time-step, such as the stability limits associated with advection, diffusion or Coriolis terms.
-For example, it is useless in low resolution global ocean configurations as inertial oscillations in vicinity of the North Pole are the limiting factor of the time step.
-It is also often useless in very high resolution configurations where the strong currents and small grid cells exert the strongest constraint on the time step.
+For example, it is useless in low resolution global ocean configurations, since inertial oscillations in the vicinity of the North Pole are the limiting factor for the time step.
+It is also often useless in very high resolution configurations where strong currents and small grid cells exert the strongest constraint on the time step. not sure "useless" is the right word here. "valueless", "inefficient"?